-Kahuna Cares was founded by Jennifer Tracy along with Kira Orlander, Tammy Leonard, Yvette Fajardo, K Loper Leddy, Jenny Hitchcock and Bailey Shelton.
+Kahuna Cares was founded by Jennifer Tracy along with Kira Olander, Tammy Leonard, Yvette Fajardo, K Loper Leddy, and Jenny Hitchcock.

 Jennifer, the daughter of surf legend Terry “Tubesteak” Tracy, carries on her father's legacy of love.
 Terry “Tubesteak” Tracy was a well-known surfer, writer and creative soul.
 His contributions to the surfing community helped form the international surfing industry of today.
 He was best known for defining the surfer lifestyle; walking away from his 9 to 5 job and building a tiny shack on Malibu beach (yes, the actual beach) where he lived for almost 2 years!
 He is remembered by his family and friends for his unique personality, his ability to appreciate those who marched to the beat of their own drum and embraced those who lived with special needs.

 Tubesteak passed away in 2012 and in his memory, the Tracy family decided to honor and celebrate their father‘s life by creating the first annual Big Kahuna Concert for a Cause.
-In 2013, the first Big Kahuna Concert was hosted and a large gathering of friends and family celebrated his memory, raised public awareness and funds for individuals with special needs.
+In 2013, the first Big Kahuna Concert was hosted and a large gathering of friends and family celebrated his memory, raised public awareness and funds for programs for special needs kids and adults.
 A cause that was close to Tubesteak’s heart and the perfect tribute to their father’s life and work helping others.
 It was a natural progression to begin a non-profit organization of her own, The Kahuna Cares Foundation.

 Kahuna Cares Foundation is a dedicated team of volunteers, friends, and advocates working together on a mission to raise funds, which will support and expand programs that enrich the lives of individuals with special needs.